MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 * A Bipartite graph does not contain odd length cycle

+#### Connected and Disconnected Graphs

+* Walk : Going through the graph by alternating sequences of vertices and edges, such that we can repeat the vertices and edges as many times,
+* Trail : Going through the graph by alternating sequences of vertices and edges, such that vertices can be repeated as many times but not edges.
+* Path : Going through the graph by alternating sequences of vertices and edges, such that no repetition of vertices or edges can take place

+#### Connected Graph

+* When a path is available between all pair of vertices, then we call it as a connected graph
+* If K = 1 then it is connected graph

 #### Important questions

+* When path is not available for at least 1 pair of vertices then it called a disconnected graph
+* Disconnected graph contains connected subparts.
+These subparts are called components (K).

 1. <a href = "GATE-2027/Discrete Mathematics/Graph Theory 02  Class Notes.pdf">Page 17, Problems on Theorem 1 and others (Graph Theory 02)</a>, <a href = https://github.com/MohitMahajan03/GATE-2027/blob/main/Discrete%20Mathematics/Graph%20Theory%2002%20%20Class%20Notes.pdf> Github </a>
 2. <a href = "GATE-2027/Discrete Mathematics/Graph Theory 03  Class Notes.pdf">Page 14, Problems on Havel - Hakimi Theorem and others (Graph Theory 03)</a>